momabogun/BogunGym/README.md

 If you have any questions or need assistance, please contact the app's developer at [Momcilo Bogunovic](https://github.com/momabogun).

-Thank you for using the Bogun Gym Workout App!
+Thank you for using the Bogun Gym Training App!
 Stay fit and healthy.